fossi13/fossi13/README.md

 I am Full-Stack Developer with expertise in both front-end and back-end development, seeking a fullstack software developer in a Software House, Education, or Tech Industry with a hybrid working environment.
 Eager to contribute to innovative projects and grow within a dynamic company

-* 🌍  I'm based in ไทย
+* 🌍  I'm based in THAILAND
 * ✉️  You can contact me at [lizl3eth03@gmail.com](mailto:lizl3eth03@gmail.com)

 ### Skills